 \begin{proof}We prove the right case of the first isomorphism.
 The proof of the second isomorphism is similar, as are all the left cases.
 Considered as additive groups, $M:=(M_1\oplus M_2)\oplus M_3\cong M_1\oplus M_2\oplus M_3=:M'$ by the natural isomorphism $f(((m_1,m_2),m_3))=(m_1,m_2,m_3)$ for any $((m_1,m_2),m_3)\in M$.
 Let $r\in R$ be arbitrary.
 Then

 \end{proof}

-\begin{proposition}[Quotient hom-module] Let $M_R$ be a right $R$-hom-module and $N_R\leq M_R$.
-Consider the additive groups $M$ and $N$ of $M_R$ and $N_R$, respectively, and form the quotient group $M/N$ with elements of the form $m+N$ for $m\in M$.
-Then $M/N$ becomes a right $R$-hom-module when endowed with the following scalar multiplication and twisting map on $M/N$, where $m\in M$ and $r\in R$ are arbitrary:
+\begin{proposition}[Quotient hom-module] Let $M_R$ be a right $R$-hom-module with twisting map $\alpha_M$ on $M$.
+Let $N_R\leq M_R$ and consider the additive groups $M$ and $N$ of $M_R$ and $N_R$, respectively.
+Form the quotient group $M/N$ with elements of the form $m+N$ for $m\in M$.
+Then $M/N$ becomes a right $R$-hom-module when endowed with the following twisting map and scalar multiplication for $m\in M$ and $r\in R$:

 \end{proposition}